qtoggle/qtoggleserver-zigbee2mqtt/README.md

 ### `force_port_properties`

-By default, exposed capabilities with category set to `config` or `diagnostic` will be treated as an attribute of the corresponding qToggle control port.
+By default, exposed capabilities with category set to `config` or `diagnostic`, along with exposed options, will be treated as attributes of the corresponding qToggle control port.
 This option allows specifying a list of property names that will be associated to dedicated qToggle ports, regardless of their category (see [zigbee2mqtt exposes](https://www.zigbee2mqtt.io/guide/usage/exposes.html#exposes) for details).
 Capability (property) names are dot separated when they are part of a composite type (e.g. `color.hue`).
+Wildcards are also supported (e.g.
+`color.*` will match all the properties inside the `color` composite type).

  * type: `[string]`
  * default: `[]`